Analysis | Cancel culture blends into victim culture

 “Cancel culture,” as you may be aware, is an umbrella term for incidents in which people, usually public figures, have faced blowback for comments or actions, generally ones seen as culturally inappropriate.
 It’s a nebulous phrase, so your definition may vary, but it centers on the idea that some people have been “canceled,” exiled from society, for their views.
 (Those who were around in the 1990s will recognize this as a corollary to “political correctness.”)

 Cox obviously sees this as a politically potent position to take, and that we’re mentioning it seems to bolster that idea.
 But so does a poll from HuffPost released Tuesday.
-Conducted by YouGov, it found that while only half the country was familiar with the term, the vast majority of Republicans nonetheless see “cancel culture” as a somewhat or very serious problem.
-Since a similar poll conducted in September, the percentage of Trump voters who say that “cancel culture” is a very serious problem increased by 14 percentage points.
+Conducted by YouGov, it found that while only half the country was familiar with the term, the vast majority of Republicans familiar with it see “cancel culture” as a somewhat or very serious problem.
+Since a similar poll conducted in September, the percentage of Trump voters familiar with the term who say that “cancel culture” is a very serious problem increased by 14 percentage points.

 If you’re seeking a Republican nomination, amplifying those concerns seems to be warranted.
 After all, concern about the issue is more potent among Republicans who are registered to vote (59 percent of whom say “cancel culture” is a very serious problem) than among those who aren’t (most of whom say it’s only a somewhat serious problem).